Average Cost of Homeowners Insurance (2026)

 Raising either of these coverages will cost you more.

-Your deductible is the amount you must pay towards fixing or rebuilding your home when you use your insurance.
-Choosing a higher deductible means lowering your potential benefit, which makes your rates cheaper.
+Your deductible is the amount you must pay toward fixing or rebuilding your home when you use your insurance.
+Choosing a higher deductible means lowering your potential payout, which makes your rates cheaper.

-Renovations that make your home more safer or more resistant to damage could lower your rates.
-This could include replacing an old roof or installing a security system.
+Renovations that make your home safer or more resistant to damage could lower your rates.
+This can include replacing an old roof or installing a security system.

-On the other hand, increasing the square footage of your home could get you higher rates.
+On the other hand, increasing the square footage of your home could make your rates go up.

-Insurance companies view a good credit score as a sign of financial stability.
+Many insurance companies view a good credit score as a sign of financial stability.
 In some states, companies may reward a good credit score with lower rates.
+In others, they may not be allowed to use credit scores to determine rates, but good credit scores can benefit you in other ways.

 While improving your credit score takes time, it might help you get more affordable rates.